lammps/lammps/doc/src/pair_mliap.rst

 The ACE descriptor file differs from the SNAP and SO3 files.
 It more closely resembles the potential file format for linear or square-root embedding ACE potentials used in the :doc:`pair_style pace <pair_pace>`.
-As noted above, the key difference is that the Clebsch-Gordan coefficients in the descriptor file with *mliap descriptor ace* are *NOT* multiplied multiplied by linear or square root embedding terms.
-In other words, the model is separated from the descriptor definitions and hyperparameters.
+As noted above, the key difference is that the Clebsch-Gordan coefficients in the descriptor file with *mliap descriptor ace* are *NOT* multiplied by linear or square root embedding terms.
+In other words,the model is separated from the descriptor definitions and hyperparameters.
 In :doc:`pair_style pace <pair_pace>`, they are combined.
 The ACE descriptor files required by *mliap* are generated automatically in `FitSNAP <https://github.com/FitSNAP/FitSNAP>`_ during linear, pytorch, etc. ACE model fitting.
 Additional tools are provided there to prepare *ace* descriptor files and hyperparameters before model fitting.
-The *ace* descriptor files can also be extracted from ACE model fits in `python-ace. <https://github.com/ICAMS/python-ace>`_ It is important to note that order of the types listed in :doc:`pair_coeff <pair_coeff>` must match the order of the elements/types listed in the ACE descriptor file for all *mliap* styles when using *ace* descriptors.
+The *ace* descriptor files can also be extracted from ACE model fits in `python-ace. <https://github.com/ICAMS/python-ace>`_.
+It is important to note that order of the types listed in :doc:`pair_coeff
+<pair_coeff>` must match the order of the elements/types listed in the
+ACE descriptor file for all *mliap* styles when using *ace* descriptors.

 See the :doc:`pair_coeff <pair_coeff>` page for alternate ways to specify the path for these *model* and *descriptor* files.